lukehatcher/thoughtBubble-monorepo/README.md

 ## note on previous app iterations

-The initial MVP version of the mobile application was built in a hackathon style without redux and TS.
-You can see that archived version [here](https://github.com/lukehatcher/vscode-ios-todos).
+The initial MVP version of the mobile application was built in a hackathon style without much of its current tech.
+You can see that archived version [here](https://github.com/lukehatcher/vscode-ios-todos) or the video [here](https://www.youtube.com/watch?v=Qmo6s5LgVo4).